Spain's regional crisis hammers firms and families

 La Linea has no industry and little tourism, despite lying next to the visitor magnet of Gibraltar.
 Unemployment is close to 40 percent, far above the national rate of 25 percent which along with Greece is already the highest in the European Union.

-Residents say Mayor Gemma Araujo, a Socialist, should negotiate a better deal for the town in paying off its debts and prioritize paying staff.
+Residents say Mayor Gemma Araujo, a Socialist, should negotiate a better deal for the town in paying off its debts and prioritise paying staff.

 Araujo admitted that municipal workers were owed a total of eight months' back wages.
 However, she denied they had gone eight consecutive months without getting anything, saying some payments had been made in June.